n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 # 0x02 Seccomp in CTF

-We have learned the basic usage of seccomp and there still are some specical features left, I decide to left it until we meet related challenges.
-For my experience of CTF pwning, as I said in prologue, I think there are mainly four types of seccomp challenges and we would quickly go through these tyeps to reach today's main topic (s2).
+We have learned the basic usage of seccomp and there still are some specific features left, I decided to left it until we meet related challenges.
+For my experience of CTF pwning, as I said in the prologue, I think there are mainly four types of seccomp challenges and we would quickly go through these types to reach today's main topic (s2).

 ## ORW

-The main purpose of this type of challenges is asking for more advanced controling of the binary rather than exploiting with one_gadget.
-And this type of challenge would include a whiltelist of syscalls.
-There are several tricks that we can use to bypass seccomp and achive more advanced control of the binary:
+The main purpose of this type of challenge is to ask for more advanced controlling of the binary rather than exploiting with one_gadget.
+And this type of challenge would include a whitelist of syscalls.
+There are several tricks that we can use to bypass seccomp and achieve more advanced control of the binary:

 - Shellcode to ORW
 - ROP to ORW
-- Use seccontext to exploit and run our ROPCHAIN/Shellcode to ORW
+- Use setcontext to exploit and run our ROPCHAIN/Shellcode to ORW

 ## Substitutes